yzhilong/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_
+### Adding a game entry
+1. Adding a game entry:
+   1. Test case: `add /g poker /s 20 /e 34 /date 2021-11-05 10:15`

+      Expected: A new poker entry with $14 profit played on 2021-11-05 10:15 is added into the list of game entries, which is sorted by date.
+   2. Test case: `add /g poker /p 30 /date 2021-11-05 10:15`

+      Expected (assuming this command is executed after (i)): A new poker entry with $30 profit played on 2021-11-05 10:15 is added into the list of game entries, which is sorted by date.
+GameBook also displays an alert to inform the user that an entry with the same name and date already exists.
+   3. Test case: `add /g blackjack`

+      Expected: GameBook displays an error message, because user must provide a way for GameBook to know the profit, either by providing start amount (/s) and end amount (/e), or by providing profit directly (/p).
+   4. Other incorrect add commands to try: `add`, `add /g poker /p ten`, `add /g poker /p 30 /date 1st january`.
 ### Editing a game entry

 Suppose GameBook currently displays this:<br>